I am one of the shareholders of Lavelle Law, Ltd. and am an experienced business attorney practicing in the following areas:

 Community Involvement

-Mr. Migala serves on the Planning and Zoning Commission in the City of Elgin and is a member of the Board of Directors for the Elgin Area Chamber of Commerce.
+Mr. Migala serves on the Planning and Zoning Commission in the City of Elgin and serves as Vice Chair of the Board of Directors for the Elgin Area Chamber of Commerce.
 Steve previously served as a Commissioner on the Village of Streamwood's Planning and Zoning Board.
 He is a former President of the Chicago Area Bradley Alumni Chapter.

 Read My Posts